Meet the Chef:

-For New York native Suzanne Lehrer, a career involving food was inevitable.
+Meet Culinary Associate and chef at Plated, Suzanne Lehrer!
+For New York native Suzanne, a career involving food was inevitable.
 Her family life surrounded their kitchen table, where as a child she learned to cook pizza from her father.
 After attending culinary school at the French Culinary Institute, she traveled to South America where the diversity of flavors offered her a world of inspiration.
-She currently works as a culinary editor for the Cooking Channel while also teaching cooking classes out of her apartment.
+Her background includes working as a culinary editor for the Cooking Channel and teaching cooking classes out of her apartment.

 What is behind your culinary inspiration?
 Has any place you’ve traveled impacted your cooking in any way?